The name of the association shall be the United Kingdom Association for Gestalt Practitioners (UKAGP).

 UKAGP has no jurisdiction in areas of professional conduct; however Associate members whose behaviour is deemed by the Committee to have brought the reputation of the profession into disrepute through gross misconduct will have their membership terminated.

 Any decision of the Committee to terminate membership shall be delivered to the member in writing by recorded delivery to the address held on the Register of Members.

 c) Due to Unpaid Membership Fees

 If a member has not paid their membership following two reminders, then their membership will automatically lapse, two months after the second reminder without any further communication.

 Where termination of membership has taken place under section under section 5.4 b); in considering an application for reinstatement of membership the Committee shall, with the applicant’s written consent, enquire from their professional body their status regarding their register of members.
 In the case of trainees, an enquiry will be made of their Training Organisation.
 A decision will be made by the Committee accordingly.

 6. The Organising Committee

-The Association shall be managed by elected members who represent the Association on an Organising Committee which should meet at least three times each calendar year.
+The Association shall be managed by elected members who represent the Association on an Organising Committee which should meet at least three times a year between each Annual General Meeting.